Miodrag Božović: Return to Russia

 He signed with the Russian Premier League club FC Arsenal Tula before the 2017–18 season.
 He led the club to the 7th place in the 2017–18 Russian Premier League, the best position in club's history.
 He did not renew his Arsenal contract at the end of the season.

 On 5 October 2018, he signed a 2-year contract with FC Krylia Sovetov Samara.
 He left Krylia Sovetov by mutual consent on 28 June 2020, with the team in the last position in the table.

 On 3 September 2021, he returned to Arsenal Tula.
 Arsenal was relegated at the end of the 2021–22 Russian Premier League after taking last place.

+Neftçi

+On 24 December 2023, Božović was announced as the new Head Coach of Azerbaijan Premier League club Neftçi following the departure of Adrian Mutu.

+On 26 May 2024, a day after their season finished, Neftçi announced that they would not be extending their contract with Božović.